ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_RH_FramePack**](https://github.com/HM-RunningHub/ComfyUI_RH_FramePack): This is a ComfyUI plug-in for lllyasviel/FramePack, easy to use
 - [**ComfyUI-GPENO**](https://github.com/SparknightLLC/ComfyUI-GPENO): A node for ComfyUI that performs GPEN face restoration on the input image(s).
 Significantly faster than other implementations of GPEN.
+- [**ComfyUI-ReLight**](https://github.com/EnragedAntelope/comfyui-relight): Transform your images with cinematic lighting effects in a single click!
+ReLight is a powerful ComfyUI node that adds professional-grade lighting capabilities including multiple light sources, rim lighting, and 3D lighting simulation.
 - [**ComfyUI_InfiniteYou**](https://github.com/bytedance/ComfyUI_InfiniteYou): Official ComfyUI Support - InfiniteYou: Flexible Photo Recrafting While Preserving Your Identity
 - [**ComfyUI-InfiniteYou**](https://github.com/niknah/ComfyUI-InfiniteYou): ComfyUI custom_node for ByteDance's InfiniteYou
 - [**ComfyUI-ImageAutotone**](https://github.com/SparknightLLC/ComfyUI-ImageAutotone): A node for ComfyUI that takes an input image and clips the color channels independently to increase contrast and alter color cast.
 This is a reinterpretation of PhotoShop's 'Auto Tone' algorithm.
 - [**ComfyUI-RED-UNO**](https://github.com/QijiTec/ComfyUI-RED-UNO): Default 16GB VRAM UNO in context generation ComfyUI-node, using RED-UNO FT model
-- [**LF Nodes**](https://github.com/lucafoscili/lf-nodes): Custom nodes with a touch of extra UX, including: history for primitives, JSON manipulation, logic switches with visual feedback, LLM chat... and more!
+- [**ComfyUI-HiDream-I1**](https://github.com/Yuan-ManX/ComfyUI-HiDream-I1): ComfyUI nodes for HiDream-I1 model.
 - [**TWanSigmaGraph**](https://github.com/Temult/TWanSigmaGraph): Interactive sigma schedule editor with graph and text input.
 - [**Comfy-Topaz-Photo**](https://github.com/leoleelxh/Comfy-Topaz-Photo): A new ComfyUI node for integrating Topaz Photo AI's powerful image enhancement capabilities
-- [**ComfyUI-HiDream-I1**](https://github.com/Yuan-ManX/ComfyUI-HiDream-I1): ComfyUI nodes for HiDream-I1 model.
 ## Trending Workflows

-- [**ComfyUI-nunchaku**](https://github.com/mit-han-lab/ComfyUI-nunchaku) (⭐+169): Nunchaku ComfyUI Node.
+- [**ComfyUI-nunchaku**](https://github.com/mit-han-lab/ComfyUI-nunchaku) (⭐+151): Nunchaku ComfyUI Node.
 Nunchaku is the inference that supports SVDQuant.
 SVDQuant is a new post-training training quantization paradigm for diffusion models, which quantize both the weights and activations of FLUX.1 to 4 bits, achieving 3.5× memory and 8.7× latency reduction on a 16GB laptop 4090 GPU.
 See more details: https://github.com/mit-han-lab/nunchaku
-- [**ComfyUI-Manager**](https://github.com/ltdrdata/ComfyUI-Manager) (⭐+87): ComfyUI-Manager itself is also a custom node.
+- [**ComfyUI-Manager**](https://github.com/ltdrdata/ComfyUI-Manager) (⭐+88): ComfyUI-Manager itself is also a custom node.
-- [**SD-PPP**](https://github.com/zombieyang/sd-ppp) (⭐+66): Simplify ComfyUI to WebUI-liked interface and Connect with Photoshop.
+- [**SD-PPP**](https://github.com/zombieyang/sd-ppp) (⭐+70): Simplify ComfyUI to WebUI-liked interface and Connect with Photoshop.
-- [**ComfyUI-LTXVideo**](https://github.com/Lightricks/ComfyUI-LTXVideo) (⭐+57): Custom nodes for LTX-Video support in ComfyUI
+- [**ComfyUI-LTXVideo**](https://github.com/Lightricks/ComfyUI-LTXVideo) (⭐+65): Custom nodes for LTX-Video support in ComfyUI
-- [**ComfyUI-Copilot**](https://github.com/AIDC-AI/ComfyUI-Copilot) (⭐+47): Your Intelligent Assistant for Comfy-UI.
-- [**KJNodes for ComfyUI**](https://github.com/kijai/ComfyUI-KJNodes) (⭐+45): Various quality of life -nodes for ComfyUI, mostly just visual stuff to improve usability.
+- [**KJNodes for ComfyUI**](https://github.com/kijai/ComfyUI-KJNodes) (⭐+47): Various quality of life -nodes for ComfyUI, mostly just visual stuff to improve usability.
+- [**ComfyUI-Copilot**](https://github.com/AIDC-AI/ComfyUI-Copilot) (⭐+41): Your Intelligent Assistant for Comfy-UI.
+- [**ComfyUI-ACE_Plus**](https://github.com/ali-vilab/ACE_plus) (⭐+39): Custom nodes for various visual generation and editing tasks using ACE_Plus FFT Model.
-- [**ComfyUI_IPAdapter_plus**](https://github.com/cubiq/ComfyUI_IPAdapter_plus) (⭐+41): ComfyUI reference implementation for IPAdapter models.
+- [**ComfyUI_IPAdapter_plus**](https://github.com/cubiq/ComfyUI_IPAdapter_plus) (⭐+37): ComfyUI reference implementation for IPAdapter models.
 The code is mostly taken from the original IPAdapter repository and laksjdjf's implementation, all credit goes to them.
 I just made the extension closer to ComfyUI philosophy.
-- [**ComfyUI-ACE_Plus**](https://github.com/ali-vilab/ACE_plus) (⭐+41): Custom nodes for various visual generation and editing tasks using ACE_Plus FFT Model.
+- [**rgthree's ComfyUI Nodes**](https://github.com/rgthree/rgthree-comfy) (⭐+37): Nodes: Seed, Reroute, Context, Lora Loader Stack, Context Switch, Fast Muter.
+These custom nodes helps organize the building of complex workflows.
-- [**VideoX-Fun**](https://github.com/aigc-apps/VideoX-Fun) (⭐+39): VideoX-Fun is a video generation pipeline that can be used to generate AI images and videos, as well as to train baseline and Lora models for Diffusion Transformer.
+- [**VideoX-Fun**](https://github.com/aigc-apps/VideoX-Fun) (⭐+37): VideoX-Fun is a video generation pipeline that can be used to generate AI images and videos, as well as to train baseline and Lora models for Diffusion Transformer.
 We support direct prediction from pre-trained baseline models to generate videos with different resolutions, durations, and FPS.
 Additionally, we also support users in training their own baseline and Lora models to perform specific style transformations.
-- [**ComfyUI-RMBG**](https://github.com/1038lab/ComfyUI-RMBG) (⭐+35): A ComfyUI node for removing image backgrounds using RMBG-2.0
 ## All Workflows Sorted by GitHub Stars

 - [**ComfyUI-Manager**](https://github.com/ltdrdata/ComfyUI-Manager): ComfyUI-Manager itself is also a custom node.